Graduate (song)

 "Graduate" is a song by American rock band Third Eye Blind from their eponymous debut studio album (1997).
 It was released to radio as the second single from the album in July 1997 by Elektra Records.
 Frontman Stephan Jenkins and guitarist Kevin Cadogan are credited as co-writers on the song.
 Production on the song was helmed by Jenkins and Eric Valentine.
 According to Jenkins, the song is about the band's experience after being signed to a major record label.

 The song reached number 26 on the Hot Mainstream Rock Tracks chart in the U.S., and number 14 on the Hot Modern Rock Tracks chart.
 Additionally, it was featured in the 1998 film Can't Hardly Wait starring Seth Green and Jennifer Love Hewitt.
 The band played the song at the 25th Annual American Music Awards, changing some of the lyrics to "can I masturbate" in place of "can I graduate."
-In 2011 former Third Eye Blind members Cadogan and Arion Salazar performed the song and made an unofficial video.
+In 2011, former Third Eye Blind members Cadogan and Arion Salazar performed the song and made an unofficial video.

 Writing and inspiration

 "Graduate" was written by frontman Stephan Jenkins and guitarist Kevin Cadogan.
-According to Cadogan, the song originated from a bandmate jokingly saying the phrase "It's ready to roll!!", with Jenkins then crafting the lyrics "can I graduate?" in the same style.
+According to Cadogan, the song originated from a bandmate jokingly saying the phrase "Get ready to roll!!", with Jenkins then crafting the lyrics "can I graduate?" in the same style.
 In an interview with Billboard, Jenkins said that the concept of the song was developed through the band's experience as they tried to get signed by a major record label.
 He further explained the meaning of the song:

-"Graduate" is about after we got signed, and it’s the process of getting signed.
-I’m still standing in front of some suit at a record company asking permission.
+"Graduate" is about after we got signed, and it's the process of getting signed.
+I'm still standing in front of some suit at a record company asking permission.
 I felt like some kind of lap-dancer, some student again, like I was still in high school.
 Can I get my grade on my paper?
-What it's really saying is "I’m not really asking if i can graduate.
+What it's really saying is "I'm not really asking if I can graduate.
 I'm not asking for your permission.
 I'm beyond your permission.
 I'm beyond your control.